KeeMeng/MKB-Syntax-Highlighting/README.md

 - **MKB.sublime-completions**:  Is a JSON file, containing specific "triggers", which will activate the auto complete, adding in the "contents".
 - **MKB.sublime-syntax**: Is a YAML file, with many regexes and assigning scopes to them.
 - **MKBdocs.json**: Is a JSON API, containing the MKB wiki made by gorlem, found here https://beta.mkb.gorlem.ml/api/docs.
 This page might be updated from time to time.
+- **MKBdocs.css**: Is a optional css file to make https://beta.mkb.gorlem.ml/docs/actions have a dark mode.
+You can use a chrome extension called stylus to change the css.

 **Useful links:**
 - https://packagecontrol.io/installation